CGCooke/Graticule/README.md

 ## Global Orientation

-* Set one tag as a global origin
+* Set one tag as a global origin :white_check_mark:
 * Find cameras which can observe this tag
 * Update camera locations
 * Update associated tags